bootstrap-vue/bootstrap-vue/docs/components/carousel/README.md

 <!-- carousel-1.vue -->
 ```

 ### Sizing
 Carousels don’t automatically normalize slide dimensions.
 As such, you may need to use
 additional utilities or custom styles to appropriately size content.
 When using images
 in each slide, ensure they all have the same dimensions (or aspect ratio).

+When using `img-src` or `img-blank` on `<b-carousel-slide>`, you can set the image
+width and height via the `img-width` and `img-height` props on `<b-carousel>` and
+have these values automatically applied to each `carousel-slide` image.

+Note that images will stil be respnsive and automatically grow or shrink to fit
+within the width of its parent container.

+Internally, `<b-carousel-slide>` uses the [`<b-img>`](/docs/components/img)
+component to render the images.
+The `img-*` props map to the corresponsing props
+available to `<b-img>`.

 ### Interval
 Carousel defults to an interval of `5000`ms (5 seconds).
 To pause the caurousel from
 auto sliding, set the `interval` prop to `0`.
 To restart a paused carousel, set the
 `interval` back to the number of ms.

+In browsers where the [Page Visibility API](https://www.w3.org/TR/page-visibility/)
+is supported, the carousel will avoid sliding when the webpage is not visible to
+the user (such as when the browser tab is inactive, the browser window is minimized, etc.).

 ### Controls and Indicators